KittuPatel/KittuPatel/README.md

 ### 👋 Hi There!

-👨‍💻  I'm a Front-end Developer and Technophile!
+👨‍💻  I'm a Full-stack Developer and Technophile!

 👯  Are you minding a project?
 Let's make something special.